The 6 Bs of talent management: How to protect your competitive edge

 The 6Bs of talent management is a framework that helps organisations plan through their talent needs for the future.
 It helps you critically think through what you need to do to ensure you have the right capabilities to deliver on your organisation's strategy.
 The 6Bs are as follows:

-1. Build: Developing internal talent (usually a longer-term plan)
+1. Build: Develope internal talent (usually a longer-term plan)

-3. Borrow: Contracting, outsourcing or bringing in other units
+3. Borrow: Contract, outsource or bring in other units

-6. Bounce: Removing employees and using performance management or redundancy.
+6. Bounce: Remove employees and use performance management or redundancy.

 So, how do all of these elements work in practice?